MorenoLaQuatra/transformers-tasks-templates/language-generation/README.md

 ```

 It is worth noting that at each evaluation step, the loss is used to select the best checkpoint.
 In contrast to accuracy, the best checkpoint is selected by **minimizing** the loss.

-## TODO

-- [x] Modify the management of the tokenizer.
-It is currently loaded in the dataset class.
-It should be loaded in the `train_test.py` script.
-- [ ] Add a demo notebook/script to generate text from a trained model.
-- [ ] Add parameters to fine-tune the model on a custom dataset (e.g., csv file).